 The Brooks College of Health offers a variety of programs and opportunities through its academic departments, flagship programs, research centers and community initiatives.

 The Department of Clinical & Applied Movement Sciences prepares students for healthcare careers in prevention, evaluation, treatment, and rehabilitation of physical dysfunction and injury.
-All four programs require hands-on clinical experience opportunities along with professional experience (internship).
+The undergraduate and graduate Exercise Science and graduate Athletic Training and Physical Therapy programs require hands-on clinical experience opportunities along with professional experience (internship).
 Upon graduation, students are eligible to take licensure examinations or certification examinations in their specified field.